egdelgadillo/egdelgadillo/README.md

 #### Freelance Software Developer, IT Pro & Tech Enthusiast

+Self-taught, fast-learner, and highly motivated Software Developer, specializing in Typescript Backend development.
+My Typescript skills get better with every passing day.
+I have a great passion for writing clean and clear code, documentation, and efficient tests.

-I'm a Latin American developer currently living in **Paraguay** (_GMT-3/4_), but I'm originally from **Argentina**, the country of the world-famous 🥩 **Asado** and one of the world's biggest 🧉 **Mate** consumers per capita.
+I'm currently living in **Paraguay** (_GMT-3/4_), but I'm originally from **Argentina**, the country of the world-famous 🥩 **Asado** and one of the world's biggest 🧉 **Mate** consumers per capita.
 Both have accompanied me through my life, from a toddler to a professional developer; I share my dearest memories with them.

-_I love software developing, writing documentation and tests and learning new technologies!_

 ## [About Me](./About%20Me.md)